Keyboard layout: Physical layouts

 Physical layouts only address tangible differences among keyboards.
 When a key is pressed, the keyboard does not send a message such as the A-key is depressed but rather the left-most main key of the home row is depressed.
 (Technically, each key has an internal reference number, the scan code, and these numbers are what is sent to the computer when a key is pressed or released.)
 The keyboard and the computer each have no information about what is marked on that key, and it could equally well be the letter A or the digit 9.
 Historically, the user of the computer was requested to identify the functional layout of the keyboard when installing or customizing the operating system.
-Modern USB keyboards are plug and play; they communicate their visual layout to the OS when connected (though the user is still able to reset this at will).
+Modern USB keyboards are plug-and-play; they communicate their visual layout to the OS when connected (though the user is still able to reset this at will).

 Today, most keyboards use one of three different physical layouts, usually referred to as simply ISO (ISO/IEC 9995-2), ANSI (ANSI-INCITS 154-1988), and JIS (JIS X 6002-1980), referring roughly to the organizations issuing the relevant worldwide, United States, and Japanese standards, respectively.
-(In fact, the physical layouts referred such as "ISO" and "ANSI" comply to the primary recommendations in the named standards, while each of these standards in fact also allows the other.)
+(In fact, the physical layouts referred such as "ISO" and "ANSI" comply with the primary recommendations in the named standards, while each of these standards in fact also allows the other.)
 Keyboard layout in this sense may refer either to this broad categorization or to finer distinctions within these categories.
-For example, As of May 2008, Apple Inc produces ISO, ANSI, and JIS desktop keyboards, each in both extended and compact forms.
+For example, As of May 2008, Apple Inc. produces ISO, ANSI, and JIS desktop keyboards, each in both extended and compact forms.
 The extended keyboards have 110, 109, and 112 keys (ISO, ANSI, and JIS, respectively), and the compact models have 79, 78, and 80.

 Visual layouts

 The visual layout includes the symbols printed on the physical keycaps.
 Visual layouts vary by language, country, and user preference, and any one physical and functional layout can be employed with a number of different visual layouts.
 For example, the "ISO" keyboard layout is used throughout Europe, but typical French, German, and UK variants of physically identical keyboards appear different because they bear different legends on their keys.
 Even blank keyboards—with no legends—are sometimes used to learn typing skills or by user preference.

 Some users choose to attach custom labels on top of their keycaps.
-This can be, e.g., for masking foreign layouts, adding additional information such as shortcuts, learning aid, gaming controls, or solely for decorational purposes.
+This can be, e.g., for masking foreign layouts, adding additional information such as shortcuts, learning aids, gaming controls, or solely for decorative purposes.